akshayelangovan/akshayelangovan/README.md

 ### Hi there 👋

+## My name is Akshay Elangovan.
+I'm currently a graduate student at University of Cincinnati studying Aerospace Engineering.
+I like reading about intelligent robots and control systems and am teaching myself some tools of the trade such as programming..

 <!--
 **akshayelangovan/akshayelangovan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.